There are a few scenarios where you may accidentally be charged to an unintended card using Curve:

-Although Curve cards are configured to process payments online, some retailers will process transactions offline.
-We've identified that some hotels, airlines, Japanese retailers and American restaurants have a tendency to do this.
+Some merchants will occasionally process your purchases "offline" - these merchants are typically hotels, airlines, Japanese retailers and American restaurants (when tipping).
 What they may do is send an authorisation at the time you present your card, then let it expire and then send a separate offline transaction a day or so later.
-This can show as 2 (or more) charges on your account.
-(You can read more about offline transactions here).
+This can show as 2 (or more) charges on your account - in these cases, you will only be charged by Curve once, and will not lose out on any more (Read more about offline transactions here).

 If you are signed into Curve on two devices, you may encounter issues when attempting to change the currently selected card.
 In these cases, you can Go Back in Time to re-map the purchase to the correct card in your Curve app (we also suggest signing out of Curve on any other devices, too.)

 If you notice that you've been charged on the wrong card, you can Go Back in Time with Curve!